shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 # Prologue

 “It was a dark and stormy night, when the cats attacked.
 You all were just newborn pups when it happened.”
-Awoomoon spoke to her children, who were still young pups.
+Awoomoon waded in the river with her young children, who were still young pups.
+She was wrangling them to give them a bath.

+[make this more bath time sounding]

 “It wasn’t an army, it was an elite team of assassin cats, and they came for mommy’s head.
 Because you know, I was the chief’s wife at the time.
 This was back when daddy was still alive.